IVDC-Club-IIT-Indore/IITISoC-25-IVR02/README.md

  - Click File → Open, select the provided .plan file.

  - Click Upload Required to send the plan to the drone.

+### 4. Start the mission:

+Either slide the launch arrow on the interface or hold the spacebar to initiate the mission.
+The x500 drone will begin to navigate via the waypoints